maizzle/maizzle.com/content/docs/events.md

 }
 ```

-`afterRender` runs for each template, right after it has been compiled.
+`afterRender` runs for each Template, right after it has been compiled.
 Use it only if you need access to the config of the Template that was just compiled.

-<Alert type="warning">You must always return the `html` when using `afterRender()`.</Alert>
+<Alert type="warning">You must always return the `html` when using `afterRender()`, otherwise the event will be discarded and the original HTML will be compiled.</Alert>

 ### afterTransformers

 Runs after all Transformers have been applied, just before the final HTML is returned.

-Same as `afterRender()`, it exposes the `html` and the `config`, so you can do further adjustments to the HTML, or read some config settings.
+It exposes the same options as `afterRender()`, so you can do further adjustments to the HTML, or read some config settings.

 For example, maybe you don't like the minifier that Maizzle includes, and you disabled it in your config so that you can use your own: